 The first step in applying to the Mazda Foundation is to review our grant guidelines.
 If you feel that your organization is in sync with the Mazda Foundation's mission, please complete and submit the downloadable grant application form.
-The application may be submitted by standard mail or email.
+The application may be submitted email.

 Grant Guidelines - Qualifications / Restrictions

 Organizations seeking funding should carefully review the Foundation's grant making guidelines to determine if their project is in tune with the Foundation's mission before submitting an application.
 The Mazda Foundation primarily considers grant applications from organizations located in markets where Mazda has offices (Irvine, CA; Bridgewater, NJ; Chicago, IL; Sugarland, TX; and Jacksonville, FL).

 The Mazda Foundation awards grants to programs promoting:

 - Scientific research

 - Fundraising dinners or events